ewanmthompson/blog-api/README.md

 # blog-api

-This is the Module 2 tutorial for the edX Introduction to NodeJS course.
+This is the Module 2 assignment lab for the edX Introduction to NodeJS course.

 This project implements a RESTful Blog API.